Common Tests During Pregnancy

 How is an ultrasound scan done?

-glides over the gel on the abdomen to create the image.
+ultrasound transducer glides over the gel to create the image.

-In a transvaginal ultrasound, a smaller ultrasound transducer is inserted into the
+Transvaginal ultrasound.
+In a transvaginal ultrasound, the provider uses a smaller ultrasound transducer.

-There are several types of ultrasound imaging techniques.
-The most common is 2 dimensional,
+There are several types of ultrasound imaging methods.
+The most common is 2-D. This

-If more information is needed, a 3D ultrasound exam can be done.
-This technique, which
+If more information is needed, a 3-D ultrasound exam can be done.
+This method gives

-provides a three-dimensional picture, requires a special machine and special training.
-But the 3D image allows the healthcare provider to see width, height, and depth of
+a 3-D picture.
+It needs a special machine and special training.
+But the 3-D image

+lets the healthcare provider see width, height, and depth of images.
+These can be

-The latest technology is 4D ultrasound, which allows the healthcare provider to visualize
+The latest technology is 4-D ultrasound.
+It lets the healthcare provider see the fetus

-the unborn baby moving in real-time.
-With 4D imaging, a 3-dimensional image is continuously updated, providing a "live action" view.
-These images often have a golden color, which
+moving in real time.
+With 4-D imaging, a 3-D image is continuously updated.
+This makes

+a "live action" view.
+These images often have a golden color that helps show shadows

 Ultrasound images may be captured in still photographs or on video to document findings.

-Ultrasound is a technique that is constantly being improved and refined.
+Ultrasounds are constantly being improved and refined.
 As with any test, results may

 not be completely accurate.
-However, ultrasound can give valuable information for parents
+But ultrasound can give valuable information for parents

-and healthcare providers to help manage and care for the pregnancy
+and healthcare providers to help manage and care for the pregnancy and fetus.
+Ultrasound

 What are the risks and benefits of ultrasound?